nayeem86400/LLAMA3/README.md

 # LLAMA3
-A naive RAG repo for LLama 3, chroma db, faiss db and unstructure client
+A naive RAG repo built with LLama3, chroma_db, faiss_db and unstructured client